bulib/playhouse/google-analytics/readme.md

 The result of the script are csv files for each page with the pageviews from 2013-2015.

 This notebook is part of a set of notebooks for downloading, updating, and visualizing pageview data for Google Analytics.

+### r-plot

+This poorly named notebook takes the data generated from the ga-site-review and creats plots using R's ggplot.